 That said, we’re always keeping an eye out for what tools we can introduce that help us both create the images we love, while also improving our business and workflow—enter the Fujifilm GFX!
 I love the look of medium format film—the sharpness, the depth, the ratios—when you see it, you know it.

 As the GFX gained popularity among film photographers, I noticed that I was seeing almost everything I loved about film, only the images were taken with the GFX.
+So, that coupled with my desire to try Cinelux lenses on a GFX pretty much convinced me to give it a go!

 I’d love to tell you that I handled both cameras and used them extensively for a good degree of time.
 However, that’s not my story, and I believe that’s completely fine.
 Why?
 I knew what I wanted.